-- "1.0 Purpose of Report or Summary of main Issues - 1.1 The Council's Capital Programme is a rolling programme of investment which either improves existing Council facilities or provides new Council facilities.
-This report outlines highlights of current status of projects under the

-Programme; projects recommended to be moved/added to the Capital Programme and a number of project updates.
+1.1 The Council's Capital Programme is a rolling programme of investment which either improves existing Council facilities or provides new Council facilities.
+This report outlines highlights of current status of projects under the Programme; projects recommended to be moved/added to the Capital Programme and a number of project updates.

-- 2.0 Recommendations - 2.1 The Committee is asked to;
+2.1 The Committee is asked to;